lightning/bolts/07-routing-gossip.md

 across the stream: as each duplicate takes at least 2 bits, no valid contents could decompress to more then 3669960 bytes.

+Query messages can be extended with optional fields that can help reduce the number of messages needed to synchronize routing tables by enabling:

+- timestamp-based filtering of `channel_update` messages: only ask for `channel_update` messages that are newer than the ones you already have.
+- checksum-based filtering of `channel_update` messages: only ask for `channel_update` messages that carry different information from the ones you already have.

 ### The `query_short_channel_ids`/`reply_short_channel_ids_end` Messages

 1. type: 261 (`query_short_channel_ids`) (`gossip_queries`)